kebaldwi/CATC-TEMPLATES/TUTORIALS/ApplicationQos.md

 At this point you have successfully pushed a CVD QoS Policy to the network.

-## Lab Section 3 - Building and Deploying a Custom Application
+## Building and Deploying a Custom Application

 The Application Policy methodology within Catalyst Center allows for two types of policies to be constructed, wired and wireless.
 During this section we will build and deploy an Application Policy for a wired environment.